shariq1989/cookbook/content/recipe/vinegar_chicken.md

 ### ABOUT THE MEAL

 This recipe is by Alison Roman.
-Her dish was so bright and flavorful; I wanted to share how I modified it slightly to our family's liking.
+Her dish was so bright and flavorful; I wanted to share how I modified it slightly to our family's preferences.
 You can eat this with or without the olive dressing, though I don't know why you would want to skip it.

+#### What main ingredients do I need for this meal?

+* Chicken: I use chicken thighs, but feel free to use drumsticks or wings if you prefer.
+Bone-in and skin-on will give you the best flavor.
+If you're feeding a crowd, why not use a whole chicken?
+Just be sure that you adjust the cooking time depending on your choice.
+– The safe cooking temperature for chicken is 160 degrees.

+* Vinegar: Vinegar provides tanginess to the dish and balances all of the fat in this recipe.

+* Olives and Olive Oil: What I love most about this dish is the balance of fat from the oil, olives, and chicken with the bite of vinegar and fresh herbs.

+* Turmeric: Not only does this spice flavor the dish, but it also brings it that vibrant yellow color.

+#### What equipment do I need to make this recipe?

+* A bag to season the chicken

+* A prepared baking dish

+* A small bowl

+### DIRECTIONS: STEP-BY-STEP